haskellfoundation/hs-opt-handbook.github.io/README.rst

 In not so many words:

-1. Haskell is a great and fast language
+1. Haskell is a great and fast language.
 2. Understanding the performance of Haskell programs is hard, because:

    1. Not many developers have direct experience with lazy evaluation.